 Eddie Rabbitt recorded Dan Tyler's 'Amazing Love' and included the track on 'Loveline' (Elektra Records, 1979).

-Stella Parton recorded Dan Tyler's 'Room At The Top Of The Stairs' (co-written with Even Stevens) and included the track on 'Love Ya' (Ellektra Records, 1979).
+Stella Parton recorded Dan Tyler's 'Room at the Top of the Stairs' (co-written with Even Stevens) and included the track on 'Love Ya' (Elektra Records, 1979); the track reached No.36 on the Billboard country music singles chart in 1979.

-With the responsibilities that came with a new son (William), Dan Tyler was reluctant to give up the practice of law for the vagaries of the music business.
-He struggled to balance the demands of practicing law with his love for music.
+With the responsibilities which came with a new son called William, Dan Tyler was reluctant to give up the practice of law for the vagaries of the music business.
+Dan Tyler struggled to balance the demands of practicing law with his love for music.

 The Oak Ridge Boys recorded Dan Tyler's 'Bobbie Sue' (co-written with Adele Tyler and Wood Newton) and included the track on 'Bobbie Sue' (MCA Records, 1982); the track was No.1 on the Billboard country music singles chart for one week in April 1982.